 Not all sterilization pouches are created equal; they are specifically designed for certain sterilization methods.
 Using the wrong pouch can lead to a failed cycle and compromise instrument sterility.
 The most common methods in dental settings are steam sterilization (autoclave), dry heat, and unsaturated chemical vapor.
 Paper and plastic combination pouches are the most widely used and are typically compatible with steam autoclaves and Ethylene Oxide (EO) sterilizers.
 It is critical to always verify that your pouch is compatible with your sterilization unit.
 Products within the MacSafe line are clearly labeled with their intended sterilization methods, helping you match the right pouch to your equipment for reliable and compliant results.

-Why Your Practice Needs Sterilization Pouches
+Why Your Dental Practice Can't Skip Sterilization Pouches

 Sterilization pouches are far more than simple packaging; they are a critical component of your infection control protocol.
 They serve two foundational functions for any successful dental practice: protecting your patients and ensuring you meet professional standards of care.
 Think of them as the final, crucial step that locks in the sterility of your instruments, from the moment they leave the autoclave until they are ready for use.